tboelskifte/markdown-and-expressionengine/README.md

-# ExpressionEngine & Markdown

-Ever wanted to have ExpressionEngine pull content from Markdown files directly into entries, *and* have the site update when changes are made to those markdown files?
-Read on...

-I asked the following question on the ExpressionEngine Forums a few months ago:
+I asked the following [question](https://expressionengine.com/forums/topic/252997/import-markdown-files-as-entries-from-the-server) on the ExpressionEngine Forums a few months ago:

 > Hi all,
 >